Here are some ideas to help you create a beautiful, welcoming outdoor oasis!

 Outdoors, you cannot expect to perfectly control the climate the way you can while you're inside your home.
 You can, however, add several elements that can help keep your outdoor living space comfortable regardless of the season.
 Consider some of these elements to help you make the most of your space in every season.

-A great way to keep things comfortable and add some extra style is to add a ceiling fan to your outdoor space.
+A great way to keep things comfortable and add some extra style is to add a wet or damp rated ceiling fan to your outdoor space.

 A damp-rated ceiling fan can help move a smooth breeze through your covered outdoor living area.
 Damp-rated ceiling fans are constructed to be extra durable with moisture-protected designs and are perfect for your covered outdoor spaces but not built for direct exposure to the elements!